Did Your Health Insurer Deny Medically Necessary Care? Health Insurance Denial Lawyer Scott Glovsky Can Help

 California law also dictates that if you are denied your internal appeal, you have the right to an external appeal.
 This external appeal is known as an IMR, or Independent Medical Review.
 When you get an IMR, independent doctors outside of your insurance plan review your situation.
 The process is to ask the Department of Managed Healthcare for an IMR.
 The DMHC reviews your case and determines your eligibility.

-But keep in mind it is best to speak with a qualified health insurance attorney before you request an IMR.
+But keep in mind it is best to speak with a Cigna health insurance denial lawyer before you request an IMR.
 The reason is that this lawyer can help determine the best path to optimize your chances of receiving the care you need.
 And it may be the case that it is much more difficult to get this care if the IMR upholds your insurance company’s decision.

 Should I Appeal a Cigna Health Insurance Denial?